Trimmer Business: Equipment, Pricing & Leads (UK)

 Startup Cost: £50–£300 | Difficulty: Beginner | Time to Start: 7 Days | Business Type: Local

 A trimmer business involves selling trimmers and grooming kits to individuals and businesses.
-With the rise of male grooming, there is a growing demand for high-quality trimmers and accessories.Video Breakdown
+The demand for high-quality trimmers and accessories is on the rise, with established brands like Wahl UK already catering to this market.Video Breakdown

-This article is based on a video walkthrough that covers the key steps to starting a trimmer business, including researching suppliers, testing products, creating a brand identity, and developing a marketing strategy.
+This article is based on a video walkthrough that covers the key steps to starting a trimmer business.
 Watch the full video on YouTube for the full walkthrough.Key Takeaways

-- Tools needed: trimmers, packaging and shipping supplies, marketing materials, website and e-commerce platform, social media marketing tools, and advertising budget
+- Tools needed: trimmers, packaging and shipping supplies, marketing materials

 - Pricing: £10-£50 for trimmers and £20-£100 for grooming kits